Reparametrization Invariance and Some of the Key Properties of Physical Systems: From Lagrangian to Hamiltonian Mechanics

 Therefore, solutions for $L_{(n)}=(L_{1})^{n}$ are also solutions for $L_{1}$ and $L_{1}=vp$ will be conserved since $L_{(n)}$ is conserved.
 However, it is not guaranteed that all solutions for $L=L_{1}$ would result in the conservation of $L_{1}$.

-Furthermore, going between Lagrangian and Hamiltonian formulation requires solving for $v$ in the equation (\ref{eq:Generalized momentum}) or solving for $p$ in the equation (\ref{eq:generalized velocity}).
-When one has first-order homogenous Lagrangian $L_{1}$ this is not possible because there are constraints in the system of equations and the \textit{ Hessian matrix} is singular \cite{deLeon2013,Gracia2001,Hojman1981,Teitelboim1982}. \textit{ How to resolve the constraints} have been a subject of vast research for the purpose of achieving meaningful quantization \cite{1996PhRvD..53.7336L,2011PhLB..703..614P,2011PhRvD..83l5023B,2012FoPh...42.1210G,Henneaux1992ig,Schwinger1963,Dirac1958.326D,Dirac1958.333D,2011PhRvD..83d3503L}.
-I will not follow this path here and will consider an alternative approach to move forward towards a meaningful quantization.
-For this purpose, I will now review the Canonical Quantization formalism \cite{Rund1966,Landau-Lifshitz1975,Pavsic2001}.
+Furthermore, going between Lagrangian and Hamiltonian formulation requires solving for $v$ in the Equation (\ref{eq:Generalized momentum}) or solving for $p$ in the Equation (\ref{eq:generalized velocity}).
+When one has first-order homogeneous Lagrangian $L_{1}$ this is not possible because there are constraints in the system of equations and the Hessian matrix is singular \cite{deLeon2013,Gracia2001,Hojman1981,Teitelboim1982}.
+How to resolve the constraints have been a subject of vast research for the purpose of achieving meaningful quantization \cite{1996PhRvD..53.7336L,2011PhLB..703..614P,2011PhRvD..83l5023B, 2012FoPh...42.1210G,Henneaux1992ig,Schwinger1963,Dirac1958.326D, Dirac1958.333D,2011PhRvD..83d3503L}.
+We will not follow this path here and will consider an alternative approach to move forward towards a meaningful quantization.
+For this purpose, we now review the Canonical Quantization formalism \cite{Rund1966,Landau-Lifshitz1975,Pavsic2001}.